VA3HDL/hamdashboard/README.md

 - Ability to import existing config.js file into Local Storage
 - Ability to export settings from Local Storage to backup Json file
 - Ability to import settings from backup Json file into Local Storage
+- Ability to hide the "Setup" option from the menu by adding "const disableSetup = true;" on the config.js file

 #### Upgrade notes: